 There are over 80 regular weekly activities at the centre, as well as at various venues in the community.
 We charge a nominal fee of between £1.25 and £3.00 per class.
 We also organise and host special events from complementary therapy workshops, consumer protection, financial advice to cooking courses and wine tasting.

-For a full list of this terms classes and events, please see our programme.
+For a full list of this terms classes and events, please see the autumn programme.

 New Horizons Café